How Does the UK Compare to the Rest of the World in ‘Green Living’?

 Some methods have become widespread in recent years, for example the push to re-use plastic bags when going to the supermarket is now very popular.

-The Green Home Grant is a great opportunity to ensure that energy efficient home improvements can become more commonplace in the near future, and there are several energy efficiency solutions that can help your home utilise energy that is either renewable or much less harmful than traditional solutions.
+According to the Committee on Climate Change, 14% of the country’s carbon emissions come from heating our homes, and there are several energy efficiency solutions that can help your home utilise energy that is either renewable or much less harmful than traditional solutions.

 Underfloor heating can distribute heat evenly around a room and will often reduce the usage of traditional heating systems that are more damaging to the environment.